marten-seemann/base-drafts/draft-ietf-quic-tls.md

 ~~~
 {: #schematic title="QUIC and TLS Interactions"}

-Unlike TLS over TCP, with QUIC applications which want to send data do not
+Unlike TLS over TCP, QUIC applications which want to send data do not
 send it through TLS "application_data" records.
 Rather, they send it
 as QUIC STREAM frames which are then carried in QUIC packets.